-During the second quarter of 2012, negotiations of agreements continued between LMDC, the City, and the Port Authority for the construction of below grade structures for the PAC.
-The Port Authority is working on providing backup documents including contracts and budget cross walks for potential eligible expenses.
+During the third quarter of 2012, the LMDC, the City, and the Port Authority continued negotiations of agreements for the construction of certain below grade structures for the PAC.
+The Port Authority worked on providing backup documents, including budget cross walks and allocation of costs for potential expenses for the construction of below grade structures and certain common site infrastructure.